aiyayala/Html-signature/README.md

 Save..
 Test..

-Note: Images won't automatically download to outlook
+Note: It is a pity that images won't automatically download to outlook

 Play around with the css if you want something fancy.
 Fancy:  https://aiyayala.github.io/html-gmail-signature/sig-style2.html